Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

-Once in the habit of using nicotine in any form, it is difficult to stop.
+Once in the habit of using nicotine in any form, it is very difficult to stop.
 According to Medical News Today, it is at least as hard to give up as heroin.

 Unlike heroin, however, it is much harder to achieve a lethal dose of nicotine.
 In fact, it's extremely rare to do so.
 The vast majority of reported cases of nicotine poisoning or overdose have not been from people using the drug for recreational purposes, but from cases of accidental ingestion of nicotine products (especially for kids), from contact with tobacco leaves, or from its use as a pesticide (which has been outlawed in the United States since 2014).3